rl1987/trickster.dev/tricksterblog/content/post/parsing-html-documents-with-beautiful-soup.md

 accessing data and running queries.

 We can install it via PIP as `beautifulsoup4`.
-Furthermore, some operating systems ship Beautiful Soup it in via their package managers.
+Furthermore, some operating systems ship Beautiful Soup in their package managers.
 For example, there's `python3-bs4` package on Debian APT.

 Beautiful Soup does not perform parsing on it's own.
 Instead, it uses a lower